aoloe/cpp-console/README.md

 ## Usage

-For now, see the `main.cpp` file for a first demo of the usage.
+For now, see the `main.cpp` file for a first demo.

 ## Documentation